Michele Pagano (biochemist): Biography

-Honors and Service
+Honors and service

 Since 1997, Pagano's laboratory has been funded uninterruptedly by the National Institute of Health.
 In 2008, he was named a Howard Hughes Medical Institute Investigator.
-He was also the recipient of other grants and awards, including an NCI MERIT Award (2006-2017) and an NIGMS MIRA Award (2020-2025) in recognition of his achievements in cell and cancer biology.
-He serves on the Advisory Board of several pharmaceutical companies and foundations, and on the editorial board of several peer-reviewed journals in the fields of molecular oncology, cell biology, and cell signaling.
+He was also the recipient of other grants and awards, including an NCI MERIT Award (2006-2017) and an NIGMS MIRA Award (2020-2030) in recognition of his achievements in cell and cancer biology.
+He serves on the advisory board of several pharmaceutical companies and foundations, and on the editorial board of several peer-reviewed journals in the fields of molecular oncology, cell biology, and cell signaling.
 Pagano has published over 200 peer-reviewed papers and has been issued 7 patents.
-He trained many predoctoral and postdoctoral fellows, most of whom have gone on to successful independent careers either in academia (e.g., UPENN, Columbia University, Boston Children's Hospital, University of Illinois College of Medicine, NYU, University of Oxford, Technical University of Munich, Sapienza University of Rome, University of Verona, and University of Tokushima) or in the pharmaceutical industry.
+He trained many predoctoral and postdoctoral fellows, most of whom have gone on to successful independent careers either in academia (e.g., UPENN, Columbia University, Weill Cornell, Boston Children's Hospital, University of Illinois College of Medicine, NYU, University of Oxford, Technical University of Munich, Sapienza University of Rome, University of Verona, and University of Tokushima) or in the pharmaceutical industry.
 Pagano's laboratory has always been open to people from all parts of the world for training and collaborative efforts.
 Among the most notable visiting scientists are the Nobel laureate Avram Hershko, who spent seven summer sabbaticals in his laboratory and with whom Pagano has co-authored 10 papers, and Yosef Shiloh, known for his discovery of the checkpoint kinase ATM, who spent a sabbatical year in his lab.